ericsonga/APCSAReview/_sources/Stories/Interviewees/B_Hickerson.rst

 Brian started out by working at IBM, a large firm.
 He eventually transitioned to a start-up because he enjoyed the greater freedom and autonomy there.

+**What keeps him in computing?**

+*"There is some level of motivation now around teaching others...
+There's the level of understanding where you can work or do something, and then there's a level of understanding that you actually need to be able to effectively articulate that to someone.
+There's a slight difference.
+And it also just allows you to see it from a new perspective."*

 **What subfield is he interested in?**

 *"I came from doing a very different kind of programming to doing web development.
 I didn't know what I was doing, and a lot of it was learning."*

-Bryan is currently a web developer.
+Bryan is currently a manager, but he started with his company as a web developer.
 He actually entered the industry as a low-level, database programmer.
 Once he joined his current company, he made the transition to web development.

 .. youtube:: NdWGoGKtV0M
     :divid: Bryan_Hickerson